 Moving up three spots to No. 5 was Hulu’s “The Handmaid’s Tale,” which had a 25.8% rise in demand expressions after the first three episodes of season four arrived a day early, on April 27.
 It had 31.9 times average demand.

 The biggest jump into the top 10 was Netflix’s “Shadow and Bone,” which premiered April 23.
 The fantasy series had a 95.6% rise in demand expressions to bring it to No. 8 with 25.9 times average demand.
 It had been No. 31 the week before.

 Also making a move into the top 10, up two spots from the previous week, was the Apple TV+ alternate history series “For All Mankind,” which ended its second season April 23 with a harrowing episode that featured a tease for the third season.
 Demand expressions were up 2.1% to give it 23.2 times average demand.

 A “digital original” is Parrot’s term for a multi-episode series in which the most recent season was first made available on a streaming platform such as Netflix, Amazon Prime Video, Hulu or Disney+.

-The No. 2 overall TV series was “SpongeBob SquarePants,” with 97.7 times average demand.
+The No. 1 overall TV series in terms of online demand was “SpongeBob SquarePants,” with 66.3 times average demand.

 Media Play News has teamed with Parrot Analytics to provide readers with a weekly top 10 of the most popular digital original TV series in the United States, based on the firm’s proprietary metric called Demand Expressions, which measures demand for TV content in a given market through a wide variety of data sources, including video streaming, social media activity, photo sharing, blogging, commenting on fan and critic rating platforms, and downloading and streaming via peer-to-peer protocols and file sharing sites.
 Results are expressed as a comparison with the average demand for a TV show of any kind in the market.